ballerina-platform/ballerina-dev-website/swan-lake/learn/deployment/code-to-cloud/code-to-cloud-samples.md

 ### Creating the Ballerina Package

-1. Execute the `ballerina new hello` command to create a new package named `hello`.
+1. Execute the `ballerina new hello` command to create a new module named `hello`.

 2. Replace the content of the `/hello/main.bal` file with the content below.

-    >**Note:** In the current version of Ballerina, you need the c2c import statement to enable the code to cloud functionality.
-All the other code is not related to Docker or Kubernetes and those are completely focused on the business logic.
+    >**Note:** All the other code is not related to Docker or Kubernetes and those are completely focused on the business logic.

     ***main.bal***

     ```ballerina
     import ballerina/http;
     import ballerina/log;
-    import ballerina/cloud as _;

     listener http:Listener helloEP = new(9090);